China's chip crusade to intensify sector's record M&A run

 With the industry already in flux, China's ambition makes it increasingly difficult to predict how the landscape will change.

-"As people sort of rationalise these acquired businesses and cut back on development, where is your growth coming from in three to five years?" said analyst Gus Richard at Northland Securities.
+"As people sort of rationalize these acquired businesses and cut back on development, where is your growth coming from in three to five years?" said analyst Gus Richard at Northland Securities.

-"It's hard to start making predictions because people are doing things outside of what I would think would be normal behaviour."
+"It's hard to start making predictions because people are doing things outside of what I would think would be normal behavior."

 (Reporting by Miyoung Kim in TAIPEI and Makiko Yamazaki in TOKYO; Additional reporting by JR Wu in TAIPEI, Reiji Murai and Ritsuko Ando in TOKYO, Jeremy Wagstaff in SINGAPORE, Paul Carsten in BEIJING, Yimou Lee in HONG KONG and Abhirup Roy in BENGALURU; Editing by Christopher Cushing)